lufinkey/react-native-spotify/README.md

 - **Session**

-	Contains information about authentication data
+	Contains information about a session

 	- *Properties*